litecart/litecart/README.md

 ## How To Change The Look Of Your Store

 Navigate to the folder ~/includes/templates/default.catalog/ and you will find all HTML content and CSS files to edit.
 If you want to adapt your work with LESS instead of CSS you will need a LESS compiler.
-We recommend downloading our [Developer Kit](https://www.litecart.net/addons/163/developer-kit) that has a preconfigured LESS compiler and JavaScript minifyer.
+We recommend downloading our [Developer Kit](https://www.litecart.net/addons/163/developer-kit) that has a preconfigured LESS compiler and JavaScript minifier.

 See our wiki article [How To Create a Template](https://www.litecart.net/en/wiki/how_to_create_a_template).